 • Acquiring another company or its assets to expand market presence.

-Growth CAPEX is often viewed favorably by investors as it indicates a company’s commitment to future growth and profitability.
-However, it also requires careful analysis to ensure that the expected return on investment justifies the expenditure.
+Growth CAPEX is often viewed favorably by investors because it indicates a company’s commitment to future growth and profitability.
+However, it also requires careful analysis to ensure the expected return on investment justifies the expenditure.

 Maintenance CAPEX

-Maintenance CAPEX, on the other hand, involves expenditures necessary to maintain or repair existing assets to ensure their continued operation and efficiency.
-These investments do not typically lead to an increase in revenue but are essential for sustaining current operations.
+Maintenance CAPEX, on the other hand, covers the expenditures necessary to maintain or repair existing assets so they continue operating efficiently.
+These investments don’t usually lead to revenue increases but are essential for sustaining current operations.
 Examples of maintenance CAPEX include:

 • Upgrading existing machinery to improve efficiency or comply with safety regulations.